yippie/Salesforce-Renamer/README.md

 Salesforce Renamer is a command line program and must be run from a command line.
 Each step must be run in order for the rename to work.

+To run the program
+1. Download SalesforceRenamer.jar and settings.properties and make sure they are in the same directory.
+2. Edit settings.properties to add your credentials and desired paths
+3. Open a command prompt in that directory.
+4. Run the command:

+    java -jar SalesforceRenamer.jar

 1) Preparation
 --------------